JakePartusch/mdx-deck-theme/example/README.md

-# example
+# Example Slide Deck

+> Copy the contents of this directory to get started with your own presentation

 ## Install

-- In root of repo, run `yarn link`
+- `yarn install`

+## Development Mode

-- In this folder, run `yarn link @jakepartusch/opi-mdx-theme`
+- `yarn start`

+## Production build - static assets

-- Run `yarn start` to see theme
+- `yarn build`